 GIFTS & ACKNOWLEDGEMENTS– Donations of any size are welcome.
 They may be current or testamentary (given in a will).
 Examples of acceptable gifts are CASH, PROPERTY (SUBJECT TO BOARD ACCEPTANCE)-STOCKS-MEMORIALS-HONORARIUMS-CERTIFICATES OF DEPOSIT-LIFE INSURANCE.
 In the instance of substantial gifts, we recommend your consulting with accountants and or attorneys to maximize your tax benefits.
 All gifts are acknowledged to the donor and anyone who is honored with a memorial or honorarium.

-PAST PROJECTS– may be found on the “Grants” section of this website.
+PAST PROJECTS– Find these on the “Grants” section of this website.

 You can also find current information regarding former students, funded grant projects, guest lecturers, our donor list, memorials and honorariums, and various other Foundation activities.